manuel-tran/loretta/README.md

 ## Models

-Our multimodal model is based on the modern implementation of the Transformer decoder, most notably [LLama](https://github.com/facebookresearch/llama/blob/main/llama/model.py) and [Mistral](https://github.com/mistralai/mistral-src/blob/main/mistral/model.py).
+LoReTTa is a self-supervised framework that can work with any modality-agnostic architecture.
+We choose the transformer decoder for its simplicity and scalability.
+For the best performance, we use the modern implementation based on [llama](https://github.com/facebookresearch/llama/blob/main/llama/model.py) and [mistral](https://github.com/mistralai/mistral-src/blob/main/mistral/model.py).
 We recommend enabling [FlashAttention-2](https://github.com/Dao-AILab/flash-attention) to speed up training and inference time.
-Alternative models that can process sequences such as [Hyena](https://github.com/HazyResearch/flash-fft-conv) or [Mamba](https://github.com/state-spaces/mamba) can also be used.
+Alternative models that can handle sequences like [hyena](https://github.com/HazyResearch/flash-fft-conv) or [mamba](https://github.com/state-spaces/mamba) can also be used.

 ## Causal modeling